MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 }
 ```

 The `on_death` function is called by the game whenever the marine dies.
-The same principle goes for all other `on_` functions the game decides to add.
+The game can add as many `on_` event functions as it desires.

 Mods are able to create as many of these files as they desire.